John Corrigan: American religious history

 Corrigan has written books that collectively address the sweep of American religious history from the colonial period to the present.
 Those books take emotion to be a central part of religious life and analyze it historically.
 The Hidden Balance (1987) argued that certain key eighteenth-century American religious thinkers and social theorists understood thinking and feeling to be conjoined in religious life just as they were in social and political life.
 The Prism of Piety (1991) proposed that understandings of emotion as a physical experience were central to the religious lives of colonial New Englanders.
 In Business of the Heart (2002) Corrigan evidenced the way in which emotion was imagined as a commodity in the nineteenth century, exchanged between individuals according to feeling rules, and conceptualized as both affective capital and a medium of trade between persons and a Protestant God.
 Emptiness: Feeling Christian in America (2015) tracked the deliberate Christian cultivation of the feeling of emptiness throughout American history and the social divisions related to that.
+The Feeling of Forgetting: Christianity, Race, and Violence in America analyzed the role of religion in facilitating the suppression of American memories of violence against Native Americans and African Americans.
 The topic of emotion is prominent in his textbook Religion in America.

 Corrigan's study of emotion led him to the specific feeling of hatred.
 His books on religious intolerance directly address the problem of religious hatred and how historically it has issued in violence.
 Religious Intolerance in America (co-authored with Lynn Neal, 2010), and Religious Intolerance, America, and the World (2020) analyze the history of religious intolerance in America, sometimes with an eye to broader global developments, and in relation to feeling as a central aspect of religiously-inspired violence.